What is C. diff?

 How is C. diff passed?

 Perhaps as much as 10% of people carry the bacteria without feeling sick or having symptoms.
-These people still shed the bacteria through their stool.
+These people still release the bacteria through their stool.
+This release in the stool can then go to another person and cause the symptoms.

-When people who carry C. diff do not wash their hands after going to the bathroom, they can taint the food they handle and they can leave the bacteria on things they touch.
+When people who carry C. diff do not wash their hands after going to the bathroom, they can taint the food they handle leaving the bacteria on things they touch.

-The bacteria can survive for months unless the area is fully cleaned with products specifically designed to kill them, like bleach.
+The bacteria can survive for months unless the area they are located is fully cleaned with products specifically designed to kill them, like bleach.

 If someone touches a surface contaminated with C. diff, they may accidentally ingest the bacteria.
 This doesn’t mean they will get sick, but they could still carry the bacteria and be able to spread it.